GerHobbelt/json5/README.md

 alleviate some of the limitations of JSON by expanding its syntax to include some productions from [ECMAScript 5.1].

-This JavaScript library is the official reference implementation for JSON5 parsing and serialization libraries.
+This JavaScript library is a derivative of the official reference implementation for JSON5 parsing and serialization libraries, where this derivative includes a few extra features: these extras are marked with XXXXXXXXX in the feature list further below.

 [Build Status]: https://travis-ci.org/json5/json5